buckhx/git-bump/README.md

 ## Installation

-Run the following commaned to download the right binary and put it in your path
+Run the following commaned to download the right binary and put it in your path.
+Install script only works on OSX for now.

     curl -sSL https://raw.githubusercontent.com/buckhx/git-bump/master/bin/install.py | sudo python - /usr/local/bin